Execute promises with the Priority

 // track the rejected promises just for reference

-// if the rejected task is the least priority one
+// if the rejected promise is the least priority one

 // move to the next least priority